Mergers and acquisitions: Business valuation

 Professionals who value businesses generally do not use just one method, but a combination.
 Valuations implied using these methodologies can prove different to a company's current trading valuation.
 For public companies, the market based enterprise value and equity value can be calculated by referring to the company's share price and components on its balance sheet.
 The valuation methods described above represent ways to determine value of a company independently from how the market currently, or historically, has determined value based on the price of its outstanding securities.

 Most often value is expressed in a Letter of Opinion of Value (LOV) when the business is being valued informally.
 Formal valuation reports generally get more detailed and expensive as the size of a company increases, but this is not always the case as the nature of the business and the industry it is operating in can influence the complexity of the valuation task.

 Objectively evaluating the historical and prospective performance of a business is a challenge faced by many.
 Generally, parties rely on independent third parties to conduct due diligence studies or business assessments.
-To yield the most value from a business assessment, objectives should be clearly defined and the right resources should be chosen to conduct the assessment in the available timeframe.
+To derive the most value from a business assessment, the objectives should be clearly defined, and the right resources should be chosen to conduct the assessment within the available timeframe.

 As synergy plays a large role in the valuation of acquisitions, it is paramount to get the value of synergies right, as briefly alluded to regarding DCF valuations.
 Synergies are different from the "sales price" valuation of the firm, as they will accrue to the buyer.
 Hence, the analysis should be done from the acquiring firm's point of view.
 Synergy-creating investments are initiated by the choice of the acquirer, and therefore they are not obligatory, making them essentially real options.
 To include this real options aspect into the analysis of acquisition targets is an issue that has been studied lately.
 See also contingent value rights.

 Valuation can be influenced by a range of factors beyond financial performance, including cross-border and cross-industry considerations, sustainability initiatives, and regulatory environments.
 Cross-border transactions may involve exchange rate risks, differing accounting standards, and geopolitical factors, which can lead to valuation adjustments.
 Cross-industry acquisitions can introduce complexities in synergies and market positioning, as firms may face integration challenges and differences in business models.
 Additionally, sustainability-related factors, such as a company's environmental, social, and governance performance, can impact valuation by influencing investor sentiment, access to capital, and long-term risk exposure.

 Financing

 Mergers are generally differentiated from acquisitions partly by the way in which they are financed and partly by the relative size of the companies.
-Various methods of financing an M&A deal exist:
+Various methods of financing an M&A deal include: